Joshkking/Various-Personal-and-School-Projects/Customer Churn Analysis and Prediction/README.md

 * Csv file -- The initial dataset used in the project
 * Ipynb file -- The code used in the project in the format of a Jupyter notebook
 * Html file -- The same Jupyter notebook file as an html print-out for ease of viewing.

+**Note**: At the moment the a couple of the ROC curves are off as they are using the predicted classes rather than the predicted probabilities as inputs (you'll notice they don't have a smooth curve).
+Hope to fix those later.